 The Game Kitchen has intentionally left certain objects without a description in Chapter 2.
 Not because of the whole beta thing either, they simply want testers to help fill out the blanks, and the best ones will make it into the final product.
 Awesome, right?
 It gets better: If your description makes the cut, your name will be featured in the credits!
 Now that’s pretty darn cool.

-Didn’t back the Kickstarter and don’t feel like spending €15 on premium membership?
+Didn’t back the Kickstarter and don’t feel like spending €15 on a premium membership?
 You’ll have to wait until June 21, which is the official release date for The Last Door: Chapter 2, then.
 Considering premium members get access to every new chapter as they launch and (potentially) pre-release beta access, it might be worth considering.